 You do not have to consider yourself a creative person to engage in creative practices.
 Creativity is available to all as a way to reduce stress, boost your mood, and improve your well-being.
 You may even discover parts of yourself you had not met before.
 Make time during your week to engage in practices that allow you to use your imagination.
 You might try a simple, relaxing practice such as sketching the sky or using our FREE MANDALA COLORING PAGES FOR ADULTS to connect with your inner creative power.

 #8 – Find Meaningful Stress Relief

 Stress can generate spiritual disconnection by causing you to feel irritable and overwhelmed.
 It can also result in poor self-care, low self-esteem, and social isolation.
 During stressful times, do not pressure yourself to eliminate stress entirely.
 Instead, see if you can manage your stress through meaningful self-care practices.
-Try to focus on practices that strengthen your spiritual well-being, such as meditation and/or prayer.
+Try to focus on practices that strengthen your spiritual wellness, such as meditation and/or prayer.

 If stress is a constant presence in your life, you may find our ONLINE SELF-CARE COURSE FOR MANAGING STRESS to be a helpful resource to relieve your stress so you can realign with your deepest self.
 This self-paced online course helps you to find meaningful stress relief through self-care practices, applied meditation, mindfulness techniques, positive affirmations, creative writing exercises, and more.

 Meditation and prayer are not mutually exclusive, and in some ways, they’re actually different sides of the same coin.
 Prayer allows you to speak to a higher power, and meditation allows you to listen and receive answers.
 Both meditation and prayer enable you to pause and surrender.
 When you surrender, you release control and allow a higher power to guide you, trusting that what unfolds will be for the highest good for all.